 - Student Success Coaching and Outreach

 - UCR, We're Here for You - Calling Campaign.
-During the coronavirus pandemic, Student Engagement coordinated an outreach program to call students to check on well-being, gather feedback, and provide a human connection with someone from UCR.
+During the coronavirus pandemic, Center for Undergraduate Research and Engaged Learning coordinated an outreach program to call students to check on well-being, gather feedback, and provide a human connection with someone from UCR.

 - Campus Collective - Peer Mentoring for incoming freshmen and transfer students.

 - ScottyBot - UCR ChatBot for Student Success Resources